NJSPE Bylaws Proposed for Board Action on April 16, 2007

 When a proposal that requires a vote by the full membership has been put forth by the Board or as petitioned in the Amendments Bylaw by the requisite number of NJSPE members, it may also be included in this annual ballot.

 Section 3.
 Receipt of Ballots cast

 Executed ballots shall be received by Headquarters no later than May 21st.
-The ballot must be accompanied by adequate identification of the voting member to validate the ballot’s legitimacy, but such identification shall not be provided to the Tellers Committee.
+The name of the member casting the ballot or her/his NSPE membership number must accompany the ballot, but need not be shown on the ballot itself in order to maintain security for the member when the ballot is submitted to the Tellers Committee.

 Section 4.
 Tellers Committee